bpoep72/NODE/README.md

 * Project Roles
 ### Peter Daum
 * About Me

+    I am a CE major, CS minor, working towards a career in Software Engineering.
+I enjoy making games, which is what sparked my interest in programming to begin with, even though I rarely enjoy playing games these days.
+In my fantasy world I would probably just make indie games (which would of course be successful enough to sustain my livelihood) with a small team.

 * Project Roles

+    Front-End and Back-End Developer as needed

 ### Bard Polley
 * Bard is pursuing a Bachelor of Computer Science with a focus on databases and front-back end development interactions.
 * Project Roles